honojs/website/index.md

 - Next.js
 - Others

-And using [a Node.js adaptor](https://github.com/honojs/node-server), Hono will work on Node.js.
+And by using [a Node.js adaptor](https://github.com/honojs/node-server), Hono works on Node.js.

 ### Do everything